WardF/vagrant-tutorial/README.md

 This will list the following VM configurations:

-* `ubuntu_plain`: A base ubuntu 13.10 64-bit system.
+* `ubuntu_plain`: A base ubuntu 12.04 64-bit system.
-* `ubuntu_developer`: A base ubuntu 13.10 64-bit system, plus ubuntu developer tools.
+* `ubuntu_developer`: A base ubuntu 12.04 64-bit system, plus ubuntu developer tools.
-* `ubuntu_webserver`: A base ubuntu 13.10 64-bit system with a running web server.
+* `ubuntu_webserver`: A base ubuntu 12.04 64-bit system with a running web server.

-If you examine the `Vagrantfile` configuration, you will see that all systems inherit from the `WardF/saucy64` box.
-This identifier is mapped through the Vagrant service to a VM image hosted on an `Azure` instance. `WardF/saucy64` is a 64-bit 13.10 Ubuntu system.  **Other** publicly available boxes may be found at https://vagrantcloud.com/discover/featured.
+If you examine the `Vagrantfile` configuration, you will see that all systems inherit from the `hashicorp/precise64` box.
+This identifier is mapped through the Vagrant service to a VM image hosted on some remote server. `hashicorp/precise64` is a 64-bit 12.04 Ubuntu system, provided by the Vagrant development team.  **Other** publicly available boxes may be found at https://vagrantcloud.com/discover/featured.

-The first time you use `Vagrant` to bring up a VM image, it will look to see if a local version of `WardF/saucy64` exists.
+The first time you use `Vagrant` to bring up a VM image, it will look to see if a local version of `hashicorp/precise64` exists.
 If it does not, it will go out and fetch it.
 You can also download and view it ahead of time with the following commands:

-    $ vagrant box add WardF/saucy64
+    $ vagrant box add hashicorp/precise64
     $ vagrant box list